jburzynski/TypeGenDocs/source/cli.rst

 .. container:: Note

-    There is a known issue with using TypeGen from Package Manager Console with ASP.NET Core projects (Package Manager Console doesn't see the TypeGen executable).
+	**Note: This issue has been resolved in Visual Studio 2017 RC** There is a known issue with using TypeGen from Package Manager Console with ASP.NET Core projects, **under Visual Studio 2015**: Package Manager Console doesn't see the TypeGen executable.
 If this happens to you, you can copy the TypeGen executable from the *packages* folder to your solution directory and use it from PowerShell or CMD.

 **Arguments/options**